liip/django-ansible/README.md

 To e.g. add a cronjob to your project, create a `tasks` directory inside `custom`, copy the file from `examples/cronjob.yml` to `<your-project>/deployment/custom/tasks/cronjob.yml` and adjust the configuration.
+In order for the tasks to be executed you need to add `<your-project>/deployment/custom/tasks/main.yml` with the following content:

+    - include: wkhtmltopdf.yml
+    - include: cronjob.yml
+    - include: <yourtask>.yml

+Example files:

 * [Cronjob](examples/cronjob.yml)
 * [Additional Software](examples/additional_software.yml)